ibm-cloud-docs/vmwaresolutions/sddc/sd_addingremovingservices.md

    4. For F5 on {{site.data.keyword.cloud_notm}}, you can log in to the primary or secondary console with the credentials provided on this page to manage the service by clicking **View BIG-IP Primary Web UI** or **View BIG-IP Secondary Web UI**.
    5. For FortiGate Security Appliance on {{site.data.keyword.cloud_notm}}, you can log in to the FortiGate 300 series console with the credentials provided on this page to manage the service by clicking **View FortiGate Console**.
    6. For FortiGate Virtual Appliance on {{site.data.keyword.cloud_notm}}, you can log in to the FortiGate console of the primary or secondary FortiGate VM with the credentials provided on this page to manage the service by clicking **View Primary Web UI** or **View Secondary Web UI**.
+   7. For HCX on {{site.data.keyword.cloud_notm}}, you can log in to the HCX management consoles with your vCenter credentials or with the credentials provided on this page to manage the service by clicking **View HCX Cloud Console** or **View HCX Manager Admin Console**.
-   7. For Zerto on {{site.data.keyword.cloud_notm}}, you can log in to the Zerto console with your vCenter credentials to manage the service by clicking **View Zerto Console**.
+   8. For Zerto on {{site.data.keyword.cloud_notm}}, you can log in to the Zerto console with your vCenter credentials to manage the service by clicking **View Zerto Console**.
 7. To remove a service or an instance of a service, complete the following steps:
    1. On the **Installed Services** tab, find the service or the specific instance of a service that you want to remove.
    2. Click the overflow menu icon in the upper right of the service card, and then click **Remove Service**.